Miltiadis Sapanis

 Miltiadis Sapanis (Μιλτιάδης Σαπάνης; born 28 January 1976) is a Greek former professional footballer who played as a midfielder.

 Club career

+Sapanis started his career in 1994 at Naoussa.
+In 1997 he moved to Paniliakos, where he played for four years.
+Afterwards, he signed for Panathinaikos.
+There he won the domestic double in 2004.
+On 1 June 2005 after his contract was expired Sapanis joined the city rivals, AEK Athens, where he failed to established himself in the squad.

-Sapanis previously played for Paniliakos, Panathinaikos FC and AEK Athens in the Greek Super League.
-He won the double with Panathinaikos in season 2003-04.
-He also played for Cypriot side APOEL where he helped the team to win the 2006–07 Cypriot First Division.
-Then he returned to Greece and played for Ionikos FC and Kavala, before moving to Agrotikos Asteras.His brother Ilias Sapanis is also a former football player, who played professional in Greece and Italy.
+On 10 January 2007 he was transferred to the Cypriot side, APOEL. where he helped the team to win the 2006–07 Cypriot First Division.
+Then he returned to Greece and played for Ionikos and Kavala, before moving to Agrotikos Asteras.
+In 2012 he moved to Iraklis for a brief spell and then to Doxa Pentalofos, where he retired in 2019.

 International career

 Sapanis played for Greece at the 2004 Olympic Games.

+Personal life

+His brother Ilias is also a former footballer, who played in Greece and Italy.